Self-Learning Threshold-Based Load Balancing: Optimality analysis

-The total mass function $u$ corresponds to the total number of tasks normalized by the number of server pools.
-The tail mass function $v_j$ has a similar interpretation if we visualize tasks as in Figure \ref{fig: state variables}.
-Namely, it corresponds to the total number of tasks located in column $j$ of the diagram or further to the right, also normalized by the number of server pools.
+The total mass function $\bu$ quantifies the total number of tasks in the system normalized by the number of server pools.
+The tail mass function $\bv_j$ has a similar interpretation if we visualize tasks as in the diagram of Figure \ref{fig: state variables}.
+Specifically, this function measures the total number of tasks, normalized by the number of server pools, that are located in column $j$ of the diagram or further to the right.

+Next we state two lemmas that we prove in Appendix \ref{ch2-app: proofs of various results}.
+These technical lemmas will be used to bound the functions $\bv_h$ and $\bv_{h + 1}$.